oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Unlinkability

-Unlinkability is a property that prevents an adversary from associating two or more sessions of the same user.
-Two types of unlinkability are often considered:
+Unlinkability is a property that prevents an adversary from correlating credential presentations of the same user (beyond the user's consent).
+Otherwise, an adversary might be able to learn more about the user than the user intended to disclose, for example:

+ * Cooperating Verifiers might want to track users across services to build advertising profiles.
+ * Issuers might want to track where users present their credentials to enable surveillance.
+ * After a data breach at multiple Verifiers, publicly available information might allow linking identifiable information presented to Verifier A with originally anonymous information presented to Verifier B, therefore revealing the identities of users of Verifier B.

+The following types of unlinkability are considered here:

-- Verifier/Verifier unlinkability: Two colluding Verifiers should not be able to tell that they have received presentations from the same user.
+- Verifier/Verifier Unlinkability: Two colluding Verifiers should not be able to learn that they have received presentations from the same user.
-- Issuer/Verifier unlinkability: An Issuer colluding with a Verifier should not be able to tell that a user that has received a credential from the Issuer has presented it to the Verifier.
+- Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to tell that a user presented the credential to a certain Verifier (that is behaving according to protocol).
+- Issuer/Verifier Unlinkability (Colluding/Compromised Verifier): An Issuer of a
+  credential should not be able to tell that a user presented the credential to a certain Verifier (even if the Verifier colludes with the Issuer or becomes compromised and leaks stored credentials from presentations).

-In both cases, unlinkability is limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
-For example, when a tax ID is contained in the disclosed claims, the Issuer and Verifier can easily link the user's sessions.
+In all cases, unlinkability is limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
+For example, when a tax ID is contained in the disclosed claims, the Issuer and Verifier can easily link the user's transactions.
 However, when the user only discloses a birthdate to one Verifier and a postal code to another Verifier, the two Verifiers should not be able to tell that they were talking to the same user.

-Issuer/Verifier unlinkability cannot be achieved in salted-hash based approaches to credentials, such as SD-JWT, as the issued credential is directly forwarded to the Verifier.
+Issuer/Verifier unlinkability with a colluding or compromised Verifier cannot be achieved in salted-hash based approaches to credentials, such as SD-JWT, as the issued credential is directly forwarded to the Verifier, who can forward it to the malicious Issuer.

+Issuer/Verifier unlinkability with an honest Verifier can be achieved.
+A 'phone-home' from the Verifier to the Issuer, for example, for a revocation check, SHOULD be avoided, or, if that is not possible, MUST be done in a privacy-preserving way where details about the credential are not revealed to the Issuer.
+(Even then, timing of such requests might remain as a side-channel.)

 Verifier/Verifier unlinkablility can be achieved using batch issuance: A batch of credentials based on the same claims is issued to the Holder instead of just a single credential.
 The Holder can then use a different credential for each Verifier or even for each session with a Verifier.
 New key binding keys and salts MUST be used for each credential in the batch to ensure that the Verifiers cannot link the credentials using these values.
+Likewise, claims carrying time information, like `iat`, `exp`, and `nbf`, MUST either be randomized within a time period considered appropriate (e.g., randomize `iat` within the last 24 hours and calculate `exp` accordingly) or rounded (e.g., rounded down to the beginning of the day).

 ## Issuer Identifier